tigerlinux/tigerlinux-extra-recipes/recipes/misc/app-automated-installers/centos-lamp-lemp/README.md

 Both scripts install "certbot" (letsencrypt software) and set the required crontab for automated renewall.
 The "ssl" certificate on both nginx/apache is "self-signed".
 Use "certbot" to adquire a valid certificate from letsencrypt.

+# WORDPRESS CLIENT

+The "wp-cli" command line utility is included here as "/usr/local/bin/wp".
+You can use it if you want to install/admin wordpress from the command line as part of your LAMP/LEMP server.
+More information at: http://wp-cli.org/

 # OPENED PORTS

 FirewallD allow traffic for the following ports only (input traffic):